Chapter 1. Introduction to Hammer

 /etc/hammer/cli.modules.d/foreman.ymlfile to include the Satellite IP address or FQDN.

---organization-id parameter.
-To set a default organization, enter one of the following commands:
+To set a default organization, enter the following command:

-You can find org_ID in the output of the
+You can find the name of your organization with the

-To view the currently specified default settings, enter the following command:
+To verify the currently specified default settings, enter the following command:

 1.5.
 Configuring Hammer